Open Enrollment Benefit Information

-Deciding how much you wish to take out of your check tax-free for medical expenses you incur during the college year that are not covered by insurance.
-Employees are no longer able to use Section 125 funds for over-the-counter medications, except for Insulin and OTC medications and nutritional supplements that are prescribed by a medical practitioner.
-Starting in 2013-14, there is a limit of $2500 for medical expense reimbursement.
+Decide how much you wish to take out of your check tax-free for medical expenses you incur during the college year that are not covered by insurance.
+Employees are no longer able to use FSA/Section 125 funds for over-the-counter medications, except for Insulin and OTC medications and nutritional supplements that are prescribed by a medical practitioner.
+There is a limit of $2550 for medical expense reimbursement.
 For more information, see IRS Publication 502.
 Also, in choosing how much to place in your medical reimbursement account, you may want to consider the deductible of $1500/3000 and the 70% coverage after meeting the deductible.
 Note that the law has changed and you may carry over up to $500 per year of unused FSA/Section 125 medical expense funds.

 Same as above, except it applies to childcare expenses for children under age 13 so you can work.

-NOTE: For those participating in either medical or childcare reimbursement accounts, you will need either use the debit card issued to you at the beginning of the plan year or file claim forms with Everence along with the explanation of benefit forms you receive from Highmark PPO or the receipt from your childcare provider.
+NOTE: For those participating in either medical or childcare reimbursement accounts, you will need either use the debit card issued to you at the beginning of the plan year or file claim forms with Harrison Group along with the explanation of benefit forms you receive from Highmark PPO or the receipt from your childcare provider.
 Claim forms are found here.

-If you do not send us a Section 125 enrollment form for 2013-14, we will continue the same coverage you elected in 2012-13 on medical, dental, and supplemental insurances.
-If you do not fill out an FSA/Section 125 form, we will also assume you do NOT want to participate in the medical or childcare reimbursement accounts in 2013-14.
+If you do not fill out an Annual Open Enrollment form for 2015-16, we will continue the same coverage you elected in 2014-15 on medical, dental, and supplemental insurances.
+If you do not fill out an FSA/Section 125 form, we will also assume you do NOT want to participate in the medical or childcare reimbursement accounts in 2015-16.

 If you are enrolling in dental, health or any supplemental insurance for the first time or changing coverage, you must complete new enrollment forms.
-Completing the Section 125 form alone will not change your coverage.
-The health insurance form is available at http://www.goshen.edu/hr/forms/.
+Completing the open enrollment form alone will not change your coverage.
+The health insurance form is available at https://www.goshen.edu/hr/forms/.
 Dental and the other insurance applications will be available at the Benefits Fair or from the HR office.